 Different Types of Skylights in Buildings Across Chicago

 Contractors install skylights in residential and commercial buildings for numerous reasons, including better air circulation, roof entry, natural sunlight, and better views.

 Skylight manufacturers offer different styles, including tubular (with a dome), fixed (with a solid perimeter frame), and ventilated (with a hinge to allow for opening).
-Each skylight type requires the installer to use expert care during installation and maintenance.
+Each unit type requires the skylight installer to use expert care during installation and maintenance.

 Contact us immediately for more information on sun tunnels, aging, or defective skylights that could cause significant injuries.
-Skylights that could cause accidental problems might include:
+Skylight fall accidents might involve: